ANZAC Day planning

 [ Alfred George Weller ]

-- Brigadier W. Haines (Salvation Army)
+- Brigadier W. Haines (representing the Salvation Army)

 [ William Stephen Haines ]

 - The Hon.
 J. Huxham

 [ Herbert Freemont Hardacre ]

 [ George Leonard Lee ]

 - Alderman Hetherington (the Mayor of Brisbane Town Council)